 SANDAKPUR: From the picturesque town of Darjeeling, situated at an altitude of 7,042 ft (2,134 m), trek up through enchanting forests, ascending gradually to the Singalila ridge, with close views of Kanchenjunga (28,630 ft/8,598 m) the third highest mountain in the world.
-The ridge provides panoramic views of Nepal, Bhutan, Sikkim, Himalayas on three sides with Mt.
-Everest in the distance, fine view of the Nepalese valleys and of the plains of North Bengal with the snow fed Teesta on the east, Koshi on the west and smaller steams between them.
-A sunrise from Sandakpur is simply astonishing with clouds blanketing the valley, rising above is continuous barrier of snowy mountains, the most prominent which is Kanchenjunga (8598 m) towering up in gigantic height and breadth with it's attendant peaks Kabru (7338 m), Jannu (Khumbhakarna - 7710 m) and Pandim (6691 m) clustering closely round it.
+The ridge provides panoramic views of the Himalayas on three sides with Mt.
+Everest in the distance, a fine view of the Nepalese valleys and of the plains of North Bengal with the snow-fed Teesta on the east, Koshi on the west and smaller steams between them.
+A sunrise from Sandakpur is simply astonishing with clouds blanketing the valley, rising above is continuous barrier of snowy mountains, the most prominent which is Kanchenjunga (8598 m) towering up in gigantic height and breadth with its attendant peaks Kabru (7338 m), Jannu (Khumbhakarna - 7710 m) and Pandim (6691 m) clustering closely round it.
 Far of to the west among a group of other snowy mountain rising from graceful peaks of Everest group can be seen, behind the crest of Mt.
 Makalu.
-The contrast between Everest and Kanchanjunga is very marked.
+The contrast between Everest and Kanchenjunga is very marked.
 One could also take a slip of the local brew made from the Rhododendron flowers.

-GOCHELA: In the west of Sikkim has uninterrupted views of awe-inspiring east ridge of Kanchenjunga beyond the extensive Talung glacier.
+GOCHELA: In the west of Sikkim has uninterrupted views of an awe-inspiring east ridge of Kanchenjunga beyond the extensive Talung glacier.
 Mt.
 Kanchenjunga is the third highest peak in the world.
-Our journey starts from plains of India and goes high within a span of few days cross sectioning the varied vegetations from thick forest to the world of rhododendron and magnolias.
+Our journey starts from plains of India and goes high within a span of few days cross-sectioning the varied vegetations from thick forest to the world of rhododendron and magnolias.
 We suddenly find ourselves at wide open alpine meadows & the land of glaciers & lakes & mountain rising all around.
 A trek gets us closest to Himalaya that no other trek in the world gives in such a small time.
-The trek takes us right next to massive row of peaks belong to Mt.
+The trek takes us right next to the massive row of peaks belong to Mt.
 Kanchenjunga range including Jannu, Rathong, Kabru, Pandim & Tenzin Kang.